PHIL 3037OL - God, Faith and Infinity

 Set readings are provided online through an electronic reading list distributed through MyUni.

-There is also a textbook which contains almost all of the online material, plus useful supplementary material:
+There is a textbook containing almost all of the course readings, plus useful supplementary material, which may be a useful adjunct for some students:

 Graham Oppy and Michael Scott (eds.), Reading Philosophy of Religion, Wiley-Blackwell 2010, 978-1-4051-7081-9.